CJBN-TV: History

 In 1985, CJBN-TV increased its power to 177.5 watts.
 In 1988, the station told the CRTC that they could not afford to construct the rebroadcast transmitters, and would remain with just one transmitter in Kenora.
 In place of the rebroadcast transmitters, the station was carried on cable in Red Lake, Sioux Lookout and Ear Falls, and later on, was added to the cable systems in most towns in Northwestern Ontario, including Dryden, Fort Frances, and Ignace.

 In 1999, the station was brought before the CRTC to explain the lack of Canadian content, but two years later, its licence was renewed, once evidence of renewed effort toward Canadian content was proven.
 In 2000, CJBN started to brand itself as "CJTV", but would revert to the CJBN-TV designation after its purchase by Shaw Communications.
-And in 2004, cable systems in nearby areas and national satellite services began to carry CJBN.
+Four years later in 2004, cable systems in nearby areas and national satellite services began to carry CJBN.

 On August 9, 2006, Shaw Communications announced an agreement to purchase Norcom, including CJBN.
 As Shaw itself did not previously own any broadcast assets, there was some speculation that the struggling CJBN would be resold to CTV to become a repeater of CKY-TV (Shaw had itself sold CKY to CTV following a similar acquisition in 2001).
 However, the company decided to keep CJBN.
 CRTC approval of the sale was announced in November 2006.

 Shaw Cable-TV Winnipeg announced in April 2007 that it would add CJBN to the digital signals offered to Winnipeg subscribers and placed CJBN on ch.
 68.